Learn More: Organoids | Biobots | Microphysiological Systems

-Cells perform their intended functions not individually but collectively by forming temporally evolving, three-dimensional structures comprised of clusters of cells, and through active or passive cell-cell and cell-matrix interactions.
-Despite extensive research focusing on behaviors of individual cells and the functions and properties of tissues and organs, little progress has been made to elucidate the complex functional behaviors of interacting cell clusters, or biological machines.
-While there is general recognition that cellular behaviors are guided by integrated biological, biochemical, and physical (geometrical, mechanical, electrical, thermal) cues, the fundamental processes involved in such integration are poorly understood.
+In a living system, cells perform their intended functions not individually, but collectively by forming three-dimensional structures to evolve over time.
+These structures are composed of clusters of cells, which may be thought of as biological machines, and they exhibit complex functional behaviors as they interact with each other and their environment through active or passive cell-cell and cell-matrix interactions.
+There has been extensive research focusing on behaviors of individual cells and the functions and properties of tissues and organs.
+Despite these efforts, little progress has been made to elucidate the complex functional behaviors of these biological machines, and the fundamental processes involved in such integration are poorly understood.
 We will develop novel experimental and computational tools that are essential for understanding and actively controlling cellular and cell network behaviors.

-EBICS will address the grand challenge of engineering multi-cellular biological machines that have desired functionalities and can perform prescribed tasks.
+EBICS addresses the grand challenge of engineering multi-cellular biological machines that have desired functionalities and can perform prescribed tasks.
 These machines consist of sensing, information processing, actuation, protein expression, and transport elements that can be effectively combined to create functional units.

-The broader scientific goals of EBICS are to establish a fundamental understanding of cell-cell and cell-environment interactions, and their control by biochemical and mechanical cues; assemble and characterize the properties and performance of multi-cellular machines, thereby creating the nascent discipline for building living, multi-cellular machines for a wide range of applications.
+The broader scientific goals of EBICS are to establish a fundamental understanding of cell-cell and cell-environment interactions, and their control by biochemical and mechanical cues; to assemble and characterize the properties and performance of multi-cellular machines, and to thereby create the nascent discipline for building living, multi-cellular machines for a wide range of applications.

-EBICS has initially focused on building two biological machines: an implantable cellular machine, BetaCell Factory, for glucose sensing and insulin release for the treatment of diabetes; and an autonomous cellular machine, BioBot, for detecting and neutralizing toxins in the environment.
-To build these complex machines we must understand how individual cells – neurons, myocytes, endothelial cells, and beta cells – integrate their internal temporal developmental program with various environmental cues and with other cells to determine their differentiated states and biological behaviors.
-We must also understand the complex behaviors and functionalities that emerge from homotypic cell clusters composed of a single cell type and heterotypic cell clusters composed of multiple cell types.
-By understanding the factors, signals, forces, and external microenvironments that mediate interactions between cells in nature, we can harness that knowledge to construct complex neuro-muscular systems coupled to artificial endothelial vessels that can perform multimodal logical operations in functional biological machines.
+To build these complex machines we must understand how individual cells – neurons, myocytes, endothelial cells, and others – integrate their internal temporal developmental program with various environmental cues and with other cells to determine their differentiated states and biological behaviors.
+We must also understand the complex behaviors and functionalities that emerge from cell clusters composed of a single cell type, as well as clusters composed of multiple cell types.
+By understanding what mediates interactions between cells in nature, we can harness that knowledge to construct complex systems that can perform new tasks.

 Pathways to a Biological Machine

-EBICS is taking two fundamental approaches to developing biological machines.
-Using a classic engineering approach we define the specifications for cellular machines or machine components, with desired functional capabilities, and develop the necessary parts (cells and cell clusters) and machine assembly pathways to construct a machine.
-In parallel we are using a systems biology approach to understand the emergent properties of cells and cell clusters to harness those properties to evolve interacting cell clusters that function within a biological machine with specific capabilities.
+EBICS has taken two fundamental approaches to developing biological machines.
+Using a classic engineering approach, we define the specifications for cellular machines with the desired capabilities, and develop the necessary parts (cells and cell clusters) and machine assembly pathways to construct such a machine.
+In parallel, we are using a systems biology approach to understand the emergent properties of cells and cell clusters to harness those properties to evolve interacting cell clusters that function within a biological machine with specific capabilities.